faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 The Memgraph visual tool within Xcode is comprehensive but can feel daunting.
 There is a helpful WWDC video to show the basics.  @wwdc2018_416

 There is normally too much low level detail to review.
-The best way to use the graphical tool is when you have some hypothesis on why the app is incorrectly using memory.
+The best way to use the graphical tool is when we have some hypothesis on why the app is incorrectly using memory.

 A quick win is to see if we have any leaks.
 These are memory locations no longer reachable to be able to free up.